-“Real Deal” Beef Pho Noodle Soup is my attempt to replicate the rich, savory broth that is the hallmark of authentic Vietnamese pho.
+My "Real Deal" Beef Pho Noodle Soup replicates the rich, savory broth that is the hallmark of authentic Vietnamese pho.

 I'll be honest.

 This is very likely the most complicated recipe on the blog.

 If you follow my Instagram feed, you'll know that I'm obsessed with pho.
 You could say that I have a phobsession.
 Ba damp bamp.

 I have been on a years-long quest to replicate the delicious, rich beef broth that I've enjoyed in pho joints all over the U.S.

 Through that research, I think I've come pretty close to nailing an authentic beef pho broth flavor.